 Active tailings ponds are part of oil sands mine environmental management and monitoring programs aimed at reducing and understanding any potential environmental risks associated with their operation.
 Oil sands mining companies are committed to high environmental standards and conduct extensive monitoring for their operating sites.
 In addition, oil sands mining companies support and fund regional monitoring programs that ensure there is broader-scale monitoring in the oil sands region, including monitoring for potential cumulative effects.

 The oil sands industry contributes up to $50M per year towards regional monitoring programs and an additional $130M per year towards project-specific monitoring programs.
 As a result, the Athabasca River watershed is one of the most monitored watersheds in the world!

 Reclaiming Tailings Ponds

 In addition to requiring operators to include reclamation and closure plans for all tailings ponds in broader site closure planning, the government requires financial guarantees for each mining project to ensure reclamation plans are carried out.
-Oil sands mining operators contribute to the Mine Financial Security Program, a contingency fund held by the government for reclamation of land impacted by mines.
-These funds are used if operators do not carry out their reclamation plans.
+Oil sands mining operators contribute to the Mine Financial Security Program, a fund held by the government for reclamation of land impacted by mines.
+These funds are used only if operators do not carry out their reclamation plans.
 To date, there has never been a need to draw on this fund, so it continues to grow.

 Did You Know?

-$1.2 billion has been invested in tailings reduction technology by oil sands operators.
+$799 million has been invested in tailings reduction technology by oil sands operators.
+Source: COSIA, 2020

 Canada’s Oil Sands Innovation Alliance (COSIA) is an alliance of oil sands producers focused on accelerating the pace of improvement in environmental performance in Canada’s oil sands through collaborative action and innovation.
 COSIA’s Tailings Environmental Priority Area (EPA) is focused on improving the management of oil sands tailings through identification of new or innovative technologies or processes for tailings management.